digidigital/CoverUP/README.md

 ```
 export COVERUP_OCR_LANG=deu
 ```
-to the `.bashrc` file if using the `bash` shell.
+to the `.bashrc` file if using the `bash` shell or performing an equivalent action on Windows.
 Refer to `tesseract` documentation to get the proper code for your specific language.
 If not set, the `eng` language is used.
 Some languages are deu, fra, ces, slk, spa, pol and many others.

 Whether you’re dealing with a single page or an entire document, `CoverUP` provides a flexible and easy solution for all your PDF redaction needs.